 Florida Tarpon Fishing Tips

 Catching the strong and elusive tarpon is the best part of the Florida tarpon fishing experience.
-Cast your line nearby a pod of tarpon so they are not scared away.
+Cast your line near a pod of tarpon so they are not scared away.
 Also, wait until a tarpon has taken the bait and is swimming away before you put your reel in gear, then start reeling to get the circle hook caught in the top or corner of the tarpon’s mouth, which will help the hook stick.

 Once you hook the tarpon, its immediate response is to begin thrashing and jumping in the air.
 As soon as your tarpon flies in the air, drop the rod immediately to slack the line.
 The tarpon phrase for fighting a tarpon with a slacked line is known as “bowing to the King.”
-A tight line allows tarpon to use its weight and muscle to snap the line.
+A tight line allows the tarpon to use its weight and muscle to snap the line.
 Raise the rod again as soon as the tarpon re-enters the water and repeat the process.
 Keep reeling and changing angles once your tarpon stops jumping.
 Do not allow the tarpon to rest as it gets closer to you or it will come up to take in some air and get a second wind.

 Catch and Release Tarpon

 Hammond is quick to point out that responsible fishers in Southwest Florida throwback tarpon as part of what he calls “responsible angling” in Southwest Florida.
-Tarpon are not considered an edible fish because they have a large number of bones.
+Tarpons are not considered edible fish because they have a large number of bones.
 They are a fish you can enjoy catching and then releasing.

 “We hand hold the fish only for photos and then watch these gentle giants swim off unharmed to catch another day,” Hammond says.
 “We respect tarpon as one of the greatest species of fish in the oceans.”

 Hammond also stresses you should never hold a tarpon by its mouth.
-This can cause gaffing, known as creating a hole in the mouth of the fish that causes it to gulp air at the surface in order to survive.
+This can cause gaffing, known as creating a hole in the mouth of the fish that causes it to gulp air at the surface to survive.

 Book a Fishing Charter

-“Tarpon are sought after for not only their beauty but the pure adrenaline rush you get once you hook into one,” says Hammond, which operates charters from Port Sanibel Marina.
+“Tarpons are sought after for not only their beauty but the pure adrenaline rush you get once you hook into one,” says Hammond, which operates charters from Port Sanibel Marina.

-Hammond urges tarpon fishers to book a Sanibel flats fishing charter and choose between a 6- or an 8-hour tarpon fishing excursion from now through July to maximize your fishing experience.
+Hammond urges tarpon fishers to book a Sanibel flats fishing charter and choose between a 6- or an 8-hour tarpon fishing excursion from now through July to maximize their fishing experience.
 “You will not be disappointed in your hunt and catch of a lifetime,” Hammond says.
 You can also book a fishing charter through Port Sanibel Marina with Hammond to experience this wonderful saltwater fishing destination haven.

 Rent a Boat